 Ideal for: People photography, street photography, market photography

-Is there any other place in the world with the diversity and colour that India offers?
+Is there any other place in the world with the diversity and color that India offers?

 From the Winding Streets of Jaisalmer to icons such as the Taj Mahal.
 India has long been a photographer’s dream destination.

-Throw in the mix a combination of religion and some of the most amazing and colourful festivals.
+Throw in the mix a combination of religion and some of the most amazing and colorful festivals.
 It’s no wonder travel photographers head to India over and over again.

 Full of history, full of tradition.
 If you want to take your travel photography to the next level, India should be on your bucket list.